 Make the Muffins

 In a large bowl, using a hand mixer, (or in the bowl of a stand mixer fitted with the paddle attachment), cream the butter and sugar until light and fluffy, about 3-4 minutes.
 Add eggs, one at a time, mixing on low speed until incorporated.
-Add vanilla and mix to combine.
+Mix in vanilla.

 Make the Cinnamon-Sugar Topping